Frequently Asked Questions

 Do you have a waitlist?

 As a studio, we have made the decision to take on one new project per month.
 This allows us to give our clients and our projects the time and attention that we are known for.
-It also allows us to feel proud of delivering a smooth architectural journey that our clients enjoy.
+It also allows us to feel proud of delivering a smooth, well-paced architectural journey– a process that is slow enough to enjoy but maintains momentum and positive energy.
+As a result, we normally have a waiting period of a few months.

 Should I renovate or rebuild?